mrmurilo75/mrmurilo75.github.io/_projects/s4ge-static-site-generator/inspirations.md

 * One directive to be added to the project is that it should be able to be used as a documentation tool, like docutils

+* Make it compatible with Obsidian md, so it can be used with the github plugin for sync and, as a side effect, it's up as a site.

 ### Future Features

 * Add templates with simple things that can be included in source - see [urubu's feature][urubu-template-contructs]